kf106/SOULS-contract/README.md

 Yes, it's gas expensive.
 I wouldn't deploy it on Ethereum in a hurry.

+It also provides a template for a unique pseudo-random number associated with each token.
+This allows third-party sites to create "stats" for each token.

+Finally, each token has a "level", which can be increased through proof-of-work by mining for special strings which raise the level.
+Once raised, levels cannot be lowered.

+This shows the amount of effort in the form of computing resources that have been put into the token that could, for example, be used to increase the perceived value of the token.

 # Use cases

 To demonstrate the use of the contract, we have implemented the [Souls website](https://souls.fi), where the user can log in using their social media profile, and subsequently authorize and mint an NFT of their profile SOULSure, their name, and headline or description.